 When we asked students to report the #1 thing they’re looking for when choosing a college, the majority (63%) selected “Academics and/or major.”
 Financial aid and/or scholarships took second place with 22% of the vote, while campus life and/or extracurriculars (6%), college town and/or surrounding area (5%), admissions selectivity and/or reputation (3%), and social scene (1%) all fell towards the bottom of the list.

-Additionally, we asked students to share their top priority at school.
-Nearly half of surveyed students (48%) selected “learning.”
+Additionally, we asked students to share their top priorities at school.
+Nearly half of the surveyed students (48%) selected “learning.”
 Earning good grades came in second place at 26%, preparing for postgraduate life took third at 22%, and clubs and/or extracurricular activities (2%), friends (1%), and sports (1%) were the three least popular options.